-October 17, 2016
+October 16, 2017

-Climax-Scotts Community Schools is a K-12 school district covering areas throughout Kalamazoo and Calhoun Counties, Michigan.
+Climax-Scotts Community Schools is a PreK-12 school district covering areas throughout Kalamazoo and Calhoun Counties, Michigan.
 Climax-Scotts Community Schools encompasses an area of approximately 61 square miles, and is located in the southwestern portion of Michigan's Lower Peninsula.
-The School District currently operates one Elementary School (K-5), one Jr./Sr. High School (grades 6-12), and an Adult/Alternative Education Program.
-Employed by the District are thirty-three full and part-time teachers (K-12), one counselor, one contracted speech therapist, one social worker, three administrators, forty-one full and part-time support staff personnel, which includes office personnel, maintenance/custodial, food service, pre-school, latch key, transportation, and Superintendent of Schools.
+The School District currently operates one Elementary School (PreK-5), one Jr./Sr. High School (grades 6-12), and an Adult/Alternative Education Program.
+Employed by the District are thirty-one full and part-time teachers (PreK-12), one counselor, one contracted speech therapist, one social worker, three administrators, fifty-eight full and part-time support staff personnel, which includes classroom aides, office personnel, maintenance/custodial, food service, pre-school, latch key, transportation, and Superintendent of Schools.

-This 2016 annual financial report is written in conjunction with the School District's financial statements, which immediately follow this section.
-In this financial report, the Climax-Scotts Community Schools present their discussion and analysis of the school's financial condition for the fiscal year ended June 30, 2016.
+This 2017 annual financial report is written in conjunction with the School District's financial statements, which immediately follow this section.
+In this financial report, the Climax-Scotts Community Schools present their discussion and analysis of the school's financial condition for the fiscal year ended June 30, 2017.